rxw/snapy/README.md

 Installation
 ------------

-Pysnap is a standard Python package (setuptools) which can be installed by
+Snapy is a standard Python package (setuptools) which can be installed by
 running:

     python setup.py install